-This line of thinking certainly makes a lot of sense.
-It is not in spirit of “peace on earth, goodwill to men” to be initiating a divorce during Christmas, Hanukkah, Kwanza and New Year.
+This line of thinking certainly makes a lot of sense given the emotion involved.
+It is not in the spirit of “peace on earth, goodwill to men” to be initiating a divorce during Christmas, Hanukkah, Kwanza, or the New Year.

-However, after the these holidays pass, divorce filings can begin to rise.
+However, after these holidays pass, divorce filings can begin to rise.
 Many do not feel the need to wait any longer.
-Many also tried one last time to improve their marriage, but it did not work out.
+After trying one last time to improve their marriage, it did not work out.

-This is why January divorce filings can often take place.
+This is why in January divorce filings can often increase.
 Parties are simply not willing to wait any longer.
 They might have tried counseling and reconciliation to no avail.

-After January passes, spring divorce filings can often be the time when the numbers really increase.
-At that point, many are willing for that new beginning and fresh start.
-They have also moved long past the holiday season.
-Thus, an increase in divorce filings can stretch through the spring into the month of May.
+After January passes, spring can also be the time when the number of filings really increase.
+At that point, many want a new beginning and a fresh start.
+Thus, an increase in divorce filings can stretch through the spring and into May.

-With tax refunds being received, many also have the funds needed to commence a divorce.
-Whether or not this is the ideal way to spend that tax refund, many decide that it is what they have to do because they will have the money at that time.
+With tax refunds being received in springtime, many have the funds needed to commence a divorce.
+Whether or not this is the ideal way to spend that tax refund, many do because they finally have the money needed for an attorney.

 If you are interested in pursuing a divorce after the holiday season, Stange Law Firm, PC can help.
 You can call us at 855-805-0595.